 Each session has a duration of 2.5 hrs starting at 9.30am or 1pm.

-Within each session, your group will enjoy a hands-on tour of the Tech Deck, learn about the challenges faced by Land Rover BAR as they challenge for the America’s Cup and participate in one of the STEM workshops facilitated by our in-house Education Manager.
+Within each session, your group will enjoy a hands-on tour of the Tech Deck, learn about the challenges faced by the British America’s Cup Team as they challenge for the America’s Cup and participate in one of the STEM workshops facilitated by our in-house Education Manager.